lephong/iornn-depparse/README.md

 ####Train the reranker
-Default parameter values and file names are in `ds_spec.lua`.
+Default parameter values and file names are in `dp_spec.lua`.

 Execute